 8. An Apology

-As Shannon Thomas, LCSW, pointed out to Greatist, toxic people rarely take responsibility for their actions, instead gaslighting others to make them feel like they did something wrong.
+As Shannon Thomas, a licensed clinical social worker, pointed out to Greatist, toxic people rarely take responsibility for their actions, instead gaslighting others to make them feel like they did something wrong.
 A toxic parent most likely wouldn't apologize to you for their actions, instead making you feel like it was your fault you upset them and thus made them act out.
-If you can't remember them every saying sorry to you, it could be a sign they're toxic.
-"Blaming others is a classic sign of a toxic person," adds Dr. Fenkel.
+If you can't remember them ever saying sorry to you, it could be a sign they're toxic.
+"Blaming others is a classic sign of a toxic person," Fenkel adds.

 9. Clear Memories From Your Childhood

-"Memory loss is how the mind naturally defends itself from psychological damage caused by trauma," explains Dr. Fenkel.
+"Memory loss is how the mind naturally defends itself from psychological damage caused by trauma," Fenkel explains.
 "It is an unconsciously activated coping mechanism to protect the psyche, but in most cases it eventually backfires, as the repressed memories and pain will manifest in some form, such as depression or other mental health challenges."
 So you probably won't be able to block out those painful memories forever.
-If you're concerned about your memory, Mayo Clinic suggests some lifestyle changes you can make to protect your brain, but you should go to a neurologist if you're really concerned.
+If you're concerned about your memory, Mayo Clinic suggests some lifestyle changes you can make to protect your brain, but you should see a neurologist if you're really concerned.

 Toxic parents shape your childhood, but they don't have to control your whole life.
 Confronting the ways they hurt you and setting up boundaries with them can help stop the cycle of toxicity, as can working with a therapist.
 A toxic parent shouldn't rob you of your adult happiness, too.